terraform-compliance/cli/README.md

 * Checks if there are number of subnets defined in the terraform code for a multi-layered architecture
 * Checks if there are some specific ports are not allowed for specific subnets in Security Groups
 * Checks if API Keys/Credentials are not used within the code.
+* Checks/Filters for a specific resource rather than a resource type.
+* Checks if specific resource types should not be created.
+* Checks if S3 Public Block access is enforces.

 The tests can be easily extended with the current capabilities.
 For any new capability please raise [a new Issue](https://github.com/eerkunt/terraform-compliance/issues/new) and it will be implemented as soon as possible.